Pamela Paul: Career

 In 2013 Paul was promoted to the editorship of the Book Review.
 Under her direction, the New York Times Book review moved rapidly to gender parity; in 2012, the year before Paul took the job, the Book Review covered 488 books by male authors and 237 by women.
 In 2014, female representation in the Book Review reached 47%.
 As Paul described it to C-SPAN, as reviewed by the Washington Post, "We try to bear in mind that the books that are of interest to our readers are multifaceted...
 There are so many distinctions that you could choose.
 Some people think of it very much just in terms of gender.
 We try to keep an eye on gender but that's just one of the factors.
 I would say that ethnicity and country of origin are something we pay a lot of attention to."

 In 2016, her job expanded to oversee all books coverage for The New York Times—the Book Review, daily print reviews, and publishing news, both in print and online.

 During her time as editor, she also hosted the Book Review's weekly podcast.
 Under her direction, it was described as one of the best books podcasts in the world.

-She is the author of eight books.
+She is the author of ten books.
 Her first book was The Starter Marriage and the Future of Matrimony, which was featured on The Oprah Winfrey Show, The Today Show, Politically Incorrect and Good Morning America.
 After the 2005 publication of her book Pornified, she testified about pornography to the Senate Judiciary Committee.
 She has also appeared on numerous podcasts, radio shows, and other television shows.

 In March 2022, she moved from the Books section to the Opinion section at the New York Times.
-Her columns appear in the Times weekly, have covered many topics, and attract significant comment from Times readers, journalists in other publications, political groups such as FAIR, and academics.
-This includes remarks that her critics have deemed to be hostile to transgender people.
-She has been praised for her writing about the importance of reading.
+Her columns appeared in the Times weekly, and covered many topics, and attracted significant comment from Times readers, journalists in other publications, political groups such as FAIR, and academics.
+This included remarks that her critics deemed to be hostile to transgender people.
+Her writing from this period about the importance of reading received praise.

 In 2025, Paul left the Times in a round of job cuts at the Opinion section.
+She joined the Wall Street Journal as a reporter three days later.